-- 405 Figure 10 shows a negative linear trend (correlation coefficient -0.65) which suggests that the more a cyclonic circulation is due to baroclinic forcing ( $q{co}$ ), the less it is due to diabatic processes.
-In fact, the majority of cases-about 60 cyclones were found to be related to higher values of relative vorticity due to baroclinic forcing ( $q{co}$ ) than to diabatic processes.
-Most systems have positive values of balanced relative vorticity due to both baroclinic forcing and diabatic processes; however, negative values of vorticity in Fig. 10 are not automatically be interpreted as cyclolytic contributions to cyclone - 410 development.
+abatic processes.
+Most systems have positive values of balanced relative vorticity due to both baroclinic forcing and diabatic processes; however, negative values of vorticity in Fig. 10 should not automatically be interpreted as cyclolytic contributions to cyclone development.
 For instance, negative values of balanced relative vorticity in Fig. 10 may be caused by a sharp anticyclonic steering of weak winds, embedded within a broader cyclonic wind field.
 Therefore, piecewise PV inversion is used in this section to better understand which processes play a primary role in cyclone development, rather than to quantify precisely the contribution of different processes to cyclone wind circulation.
 In the following sections we present and discuss several exemplary cases of Mediterranean cyclones.